 - There was no focus group to test this campaign (highly unlikely).

 - Publicity stunt?; I cannot wrap my head around the idea that this was a mistake.
 Was it?
 Really?
 Or was there an ulterior motive?
 It doesn’t seem logical that in 2018, a large company like H&M would be this clueless about such obvious racial triggers.
 The boldness of it seems intentional, which leads me to think that H&M needed eyes on their company.
 Think about it; many upset people will flock to websites, where they will find several sales and discounts as H&M’s way of fixing the their mistake.
-Think of the millions of people who might not see the issue with this campaign or even relate to it, and will therefore flock to the store to benefit from whatever perks come with damage control.
+Think of the millions of people who might not see the issue with this campaign or even relate to it, and will therefore flock to the store to benefit from whatever perks result from damage control.

 - The impact; I don’t imagine that this is a comfortable time for the young black boy in this campaign, who is – in my opinion, not mature enough to deal with such grand public scrutiny.
 Granted, the backlash is mainly in his favor.
 What happens, however, when the public is not looking so closely?
-I hope his parents/guardians teach him a strong sense of identity and boldness to help him navigate the fashion industry, which can often times be harsh, especially at a such young and impressionable age.
+I hope his parents/guardians teach him a strong sense of identity and boldness to help him navigate the fashion industry, which can often times be harsh, especially at a such a young and impressionable age.

 - The pattern; This too will pass, just like the Pepsi and Dove controversies.
 An apology here, a reparation sale there, and soon this will be history.
 There’s no real sanction besides angry consumers and possible bad ratings.
 I say this not to undermine the impact that disgruntled customers can have on a company of that magnitude.
 However, it would be naive not to consider the possibility that such publicity could work in H&M’s favor.
 Pepsi’s sales shot up only a few weeks after the Kylie Jenner ad debacle.